On Rosie Gibbens’ artwork:

 In my work, everyday objects are often re-purposed for performed ‘chain reactions’ which achieve simple or pointless tasks in complicated ways.
 This attempts to subvert learnt behaviours, insert individual agency over the intentions of manufacturers and to waste time in an efficiency driven society.

 Many of these actions have sexual connotations and I often exhaust the euphemistic qualities of my object-collaborators.
 Interested by the way that (young, cis) female bodies are often the landscape on which desire for commodities are constructed, I approach my work as perverse product demonstrations or adverts; taking the term ‘sex sells’ to an illogical conclusion.
-I hope that by using humour alongside potentially pornograpahic situations, the objectifying gaze can be skewed.

 I also regularly appropriate text for voice-overs to films or performances.
 For example, I have taken phrases from perfume adverts, reddit discussions, women’s magazines and nature documentaries.
 These are contrasted with incongruent visual imagery in an attempt to undermine the text’s initial purpose or narrative.